Water isn't just necessary to survive; it has also become a necessity in almost all aspects of human life.

-Drinking water alone isn't only crucial to stay hydrated, It's also vital in many parts of your life.
+Drinking water alone isn't only crucial to stay hydrated; it’s also vital in many parts of your life.

 The Obvious Reasons You Should Drink Water

 The best way to snap back is quenching your thirst.
-Let's face it.
-Thirst is a nagging sensation that can only be relieved by guzzling a glass of water or two.
+Let's face it; thirst is a nagging sensation that can only be relieved by guzzling a glass of water or two.
 You can't think properly when your mouth is dry.
-You can't seem to talk properly you're your throat runs dry.
+You can't seem to talk properly when your throat runs dry.

-You can't stay indoors all the time.
+You can't stay all of the time indoors.
 At some point, you have to go for a jog, walk your dog or do some gardening.
-Unless you have a goal to stay indoors all summer, then you probably won't have much of a problem.
-Truth is you lose more water in hot weather.
+Unless you have a goal to stay all summer indoors, you probably won't have much of a problem.
+The truth is, you lose more water in hot weather.

 One of the common causes of this modern-day health problem is insufficient water intake.
 The sludge in your body needs water to keep everything working well down there.

 Interesting Facts About Why You Should Drink Water

-Water has many many benefits to not only the functioning of your body but also your lifestyle.
+Water has many benefits to not only the functioning of your body but also your lifestyle.

 Water has zero calories